Part 1) Is Running Away From Home Really Worth It?

 Even if you do think running away is worth it, you should think it over once more.
 You should know that life is long and there will be plenty of time to travel the world when you are older.
 I know it’s hard to have perspective right now when you are stuck at home but you need to try.
 There is always hope, and if you stay strong, disciplined and preserver, you will become a more confident and happier person in the long run.
 Remember, the more you suffer, the more unique and compassionate you become.
 Finally, you should know that while travel will give you perspective, it can’t make you happy.
 Happiness comes from within, so if you aren’t happy at home, you won’t find it anywhere.

-If you are still dead set on getting away and traveling, you should check out my Runaway Backpacker Jobs section for more orthodox travel options.
+If you are still dead set on getting away and traveling, you should check out my How To Runaway In High School for more orthodox travel options.
 If you’re parents are totally opposed to you traveling, learn how to convince them to let you run away.
 If you can’t wait and want to go now, keep reading to learn how to prepare.
 Disclaimer: The Runaway Guide does not condone or encourage literally running away from home if you are not an adult.